StatusPage.me Help Center

 You can set up notification channels in your notification settings.

-Click Create Monitor and you’re done!
-Your monitor will start checking immediately.
+Click Create Monitor and the monitor is saved immediately.

 Viewing Monitor Results

-After saving, you’ll be taken to your monitor’s detail page where you can see:
+After saving, you’ll return to the Monitors list where you can see:

 • Current status (up or down)